 The Local Government and Elections (Wales) Act 2021 requires Local Authorities to develop arrangements for "holding meetings in multiple locations".
-The Cabinet approved the implementation of the Council Multi-location Meeting policy on 10 March 2022 and which came into effect on 5 May 2022.
+The Cabinet approved the implementation of the Council Multi-location Meeting policy on 10 March 2022 which came into effect on 5 May 2022.

-The introduction of this legislation has required the procurement of a new conferencing system will be able to operate in the three main Council venues, Committee Room 4, County Hall Council Chamber and City Hall Council Chamber.
+The introduction of this legislation has required the procurement of a new conferencing system to operate in the three main Council venues, Committee Room 4, County Hall Council Chamber and City Hall Council Chamber.
 The system includes new wireless microphones, displays, translation facilities and support for the hard of hearing.
-The Easy Conf Connect software was included in the procurement provides the conference controls to provide; remote access to meetings, electronic voting for committee members (remote and in person attendees), speaker queues, camera control and allows integration with our existing webcasting provider.
+The Easy Conf Connect software was delivered as part of the procurement and provides the conference controls to provide; remote access to meetings, electronic voting for committee members (remote and in person attendees), speaker queues, camera control and allows integration with our existing webcasting provider.